zaboople/essay/Software/ORM2-RDM2.md

 Us: Oh, yes.
 We like the sound of that!

-Narrator: But Payment Person has something to say...
+Narrator: Uh-oh!
+Payment Person is coming!
+They might have something to say too!

 \*\*